inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno Template

-A template for writing Inferno Test Kits.
+Inferno Template is a template for writing Inferno Test Kits.
 See [Template Layout](/docs/getting-started/repo-layout-and-organization) for more information.

 {% include figure.html
     file="inferno-template.png"